jimfrenette/uiCookbook/hb-browserify/README.md

 3. Change directory to /uiCookbook/hb-browserify

 4. Run npm install from a bash terminal or command prompt.
-This will read the package.json file and install the dependencies into the easybs project folder.
+This will read the package.json file and install the dependencies into the hb-browserify project folder.

 ```
 npm install